-The Urban Fringe Area consists of clusters of predominately residential and commercial uses which have developed at the periphery of the Town of Lakeshore adjacent to Settlement Areas outside of the Town.
-The Urban Fringe Areas include areas associated with the Town of

-Essex and the Tilbury Urban Area.
+The Urban Fringe Area is identified as a Secondary Settlement Area and consists of clusters of predominately residential and commercial uses which have developed at the periphery of the Municipality of Lakeshore adjacent to Settlement Areas outside of the Municipality.
+The Urban Fringe Areas include areas associated with the Town of Essex and the Tilbury Urban Area.
 The Urban Fringe Area generally reflects the extent of existing uses and development patterns.
-Expansions to the Urban Fringe Area are not contemplated within the planning horizon.
-Proposed expansions to the Urban Fringe Area which promote linear development patterns will generally not be permitted where it provides for the fragmentation of the Agricultural Area.
-Where municipal services are available in accordance with the policies of Section 7.3, expansions to the Urban Fringe Area may only be considered through a comprehensive review.
+Expansions to the Urban Fringe Area are not permitted.